 Michigan State University College of Human Medicine Department of Family Medicine

-Natoshia R. Cunningham, PhD, is a tenure-track assistant professor in the Department of Family Medicine and is a licensed clinical psychologist.
+Natoshia R. Cunningham, PhD, is a tenured associate professor in the Department of Family Medicine and is a licensed clinical psychologist.
 Her HELP Lab focuses on the psychological assessment and treatment of youth with chronic health conditions that involve pain.

 One line of Dr. Cunningham’s research focuses on youth with functional abdominal pain disorders (FAPD).
 She uses neuroimaging techniques to better understand pediatric pain.
 Her current NIH/NCCIH K23 award studies the neural mechanisms of response to a cognitive behavioral treatment (Aim to Decrease Anxiety and Pain Treatment (ADAPT)) to manage pain and anxiety in youth with FAPD, which she developed as part of her prior NIH/NICHD F32 award.
-Dr. Cunningham has found ADAPT to be effective in improving pain-related outcomes in a randomized clinical trial as compared to usual care, which was published in Journal of Pediatrics.
+Dr. Cunningham has found evidence of aberrant functional connectivity patterns between the amygdala with other regions implicated in pain in youth with FAPD (published in PAIN) and has found ADAPT to be effective in improving pain-related outcomes in a randomized clinical trial as compared to usual care, which was published in Journal of Pediatrics.
 ADAPT has been translated to Swedish and colleagues from the Gothenburg region are integrating this approach into pediatric primary care settings.

-She is also passionate about implementation science.
-She was recently selected as an inaugural fellow of the 2023-2024 Community Engaged Research Fellows Program at Michigan State University.
-Further, Dr. Cunningham is currently funded to implement a training program for Michigan school providers (school nurses and mental health workers) to use pain-focused CBT strategies to address pediatric pain.
+Dr. Cunningham is passionate about using implementation science to enhance pediatric health outcomes and reduce barriers to accessing behavioral healthcare.
+She was selected as an inaugural fellow of the 2023-2024 Community Engaged Research Fellows Program at Michigan State University.
+Further, Dr. Cunningham was funded by the Michigan Health Endowment Fund and the Blue Cross Blue Shield Foundation of Michigan to train Michigan school providers (school nurses and mental health workers) to use pain-focused CBT strategies to address pediatric pain.

 Grants